mikezvd/mikezvd/README.md

 This repository accompanies the paper:

-**Observer Zero: A Physical Framework for the Emergence of Time, Mind, and Matter**
+**Observer Zero: A Recursive Framework for the Emergence of Time, Mind, and Matter**
 Submitted to *Entropic*, 2025.
-Author: Miguel Azevedo Leite
+Author: Miguel Azevedo

 ---